candimods/stretchermod/README.md

 edit the controls in the config.lua

-requires war menu which is included.
+requires warmenu which is included.

 ESX inventory management compaibility was added by contributing dev more stretchers and prop spawining ability added, Only works in ESX